Yun T'agyŏn: Birth and education

+Early career

-In 1567, he was appointed as a recorder of the Sŭngjŏngwŏn.
+On 24th day, 6th month of 1567, Yun T'agyŏn was appointed as a Recorder of the Royal Secretariat.
 On 28th day, 6th month of the same year, he was in attendance during King Myeongjong's final moments as part of his official duties.
-At that time, Myŏngjong, whose condition had become critical, was unable to leave a will himself.
+At that time, Myeongjong, whose condition had become critical, was unable to leave a will himself.
 In his stead, Queen Insun publicly announced that the throne would pass to the third son of Deokheung Daewongun, who later became King Seonjo.
-Yun T'akyŏn recorded the matter and obtained royal approval from King Myŏngjong.
+Yun T'agyŏn recorded the matter and obtained royal approval from King Myeongjong.
 Yun was commended for faithfully transcribing the statement using a complex Chinese character for "three" (參) instead of simple character (三), thereby ensuring the authenticity of the record and rendering it immune to forgery.

-Official career during Seonjo reign

-Following the accession of King Sŏnjo, Yun T'agyŏn held various government positions, including Records Officer and Censor of Saganwŏn, the Office of the Inspector-General.
-He later served as Vice Envoy on a diplomatic mission to Ming.
-Upon his return, he was appointed to Hongmungwan, Office of Special Advisors and Ch'unch'ugwan, the Bureau of State Records, where he contributed to the compilation of the Veritable Records of King Myŏngjong beginning in 1568.
+Following the accession of King Seonjo, Yun T'agyŏn held various government positions, including Recorder and Fourth Censor at the Office of the Censor-General.
+He later served as Vice Envoy on a diplomatic mission to Ming China.
+Upon his return, he was appointed to the Office of Special Advisors and the Bureau of State Records, where he contributed to the compilation of the Veritable Records of King Myeongjong beginning in 1568.